brotkrueml/schema/Documentation/Developer/ExtendingVocabulary.rst

 .. note::

-   Approximately every 3-4 months a new version of the Schema.org definition is `released <https://schema.org/docs/releases.html>`_.
+   Approximately every 3-4 months a new version of the Schema.org definition is `released`_.
 The extension adopts these changes in future releases.
 If you register a pending property for a type, this property can be included in the core vocabulary in a later version of this extension.
 However, it doesn't do any harm to register a property that already exists.

 .. _extending-adding-types: